bigomics/omicsplayground-doc/modules/mod3_DEGs.rst

 Top genes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The **Top genes** panel shows the average expression plots across the samples for the top differentially
+The **Top genes** tab shows the average expression plots across the samples for the top differentially
 (both positively and negatively) expressed genes for the selected comparison from the ``Contrast`` setting.